alexTU1/Artist-Email-Scraper/README.md

         Ex: node artists.js drake future gunna

-        (only one word names will work as of now)
+        (only one word names will work as of now) *currently only works with one artist at a time*

 Step2: Hit enter/return button on your machine